moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can hide one or multiple nodes from the primary navigation.

+###### Alternative logo link URL

+With this setting, you can set an alternative link URL which will be used as link on the logo in the navigation bar.
+You can use this setting to, for example, link to your organization's website instead of the Moodle frontpage to maintain a homogeneous navigation bar throughout all of your organization's systems.

 ##### User menu

 ###### Add preferred language link to language menu